 Nearly 24 million Americans suffer from asthma and live their lives in fear of experiencing a severe asthma attack.
 Asthma is nothing to take lightly and is incredibly serious.
 In fact, approximately 3,000 die each year as a result of it.
 Even more become sick or hospitalized.
-While these statistics are incredibly scary, there’s a part of asthma that many may not be aware of, and everyone at our Cherry Hill, Gibbsboro, Haddon Heights, Linwood, and Runnemede dental offices wants you know about it.
+While these statistics are incredibly scary, there’s a part of asthma that many may not be aware of.

 The Asthma – Cavity Connection

 Since those with asthma may have a harder time breathing properly, it’s much more common for them to breath out of their mouths instead of their noses.
 This is the first reason there may be a connection between having asthma and having cavities.
 Mouth breathing dries up the mouth and reduces saliva flow.
 Without saliva, your teeth are at increased risk for bacteria and decay.
 Adding to that, common asthma treatments may also cause dry mouth, which doubles the risk of inadequate saliva production and decay.
 Besides cavities, dry mouth can also lead to chronic bad breath.

 How to Limit Your Chance of Dental Problems

 If you suffer from asthma and take medication to control it, by no means do we want you to stop.
 However, there are a few things you can do to help limit the chance of dental problems.

 - Stay Hydrated.
 This goes for everyone, asthma sufferer or not.
 Drinking plenty of water throughout the day can keep your mouth hydrated and saliva flowing.
 The more saliva, the more bacteria is neutralized and washed away before it has a chance to damage your smile.